michaelseanbecker/erisabyrd-web/src/pages/blog/2023-03-27-spring-at-slone.md

 ![](/img/spring_at_slone.jpg)

-“Shop, Sip, Spring event
+Shop, Sip, Spring event
-This Friday come by @slonevintage for some lemony sweet treats some tipsy drinks and a tarot readings from @erisacrat
+This Friday come by @slonevintage for some lemony sweet treats some tipsy drinks and a tarot readings from me.

-We will be having surprise discounts throughout the day so come sip and stay a while 🌼🍋 🌞🌻” ✨
+Slone will be having surprise discounts throughout the day so come sip and stay a while 🌼🍋 🌞🌻 ✨

-From 12pm-5pm I'll be giving $10, two card readings: When life gives you lemons, make lemonade! 🍋 Also, Friday is the day after Amy’s birthday.
+From 12pm-5pm I'll be giving $10, two card readings: When life gives you lemons, make lemonade! 🍋

+Also, Friday is the day after Amy’s birthday.
 Come celebrate with us!
 (Don't tell her I told you. 😉)